 - poverty-oriented economic development, with a focus on agriculture and forestry

-- health, with a focus on preventing, handling and combating sexual violence, as well as promoting sexual and reproductive health and rights.
+- health, focusing on preventing, managing and combating sexual violence and promote sexual and reproductive health and rights